lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 		n
 ```

 This other function, however, is not.
+You can test that by passing it a big number, like `1000000000`.
+It will immediately throw a stack overflow error.

 ``` elm
 -- Just count from n to 0.
 Returns n.